dasiths/dasiths.github.io/_posts/2019-04-27-protecting-assets-without-using-authorization-headers.md

 ## Conclusion

 We looked at two approaches to download a file.
-The second method is a bit for extensible and you can use it to solve some other requirements as well.
+The second method is a bit more extensible and you can use it to solve some other use cases as well.
 One limitation of our magic url/token solution is that we store them in memory.
-So an app restart will lose them.
+So an app restart will clear them.
 This isn't a big deal as the tokens are short lived.
 I recommend using Microsoft's [Data Protection API's](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/using-data-protection?view=aspnetcore-2.2) if you need to persist them on disk.
+I might do another post about that in the future.

 Thank you for reading and please let me know your thoughts and comments.